INTERSECT-training/testing/episodes/TDD.md

 ## End-to-end testing with pytest

 We have a lot to address, but it would be nice to integrate our end to end test with pytest so we can just run one command.
-The problem is our main method deals with files.
+The problem is our `main` function  deals with files.
 Reading and writing to a file system can be several orders of magnitude slower than working in main memory.
 We want our tests to be fast so we can run them all the time.
 The nice thing about python's duck typing is the infile and